What are Core Web Vitals? LCP, INP and CLS explained

 Are Core Web Vitals an official ranking factor?

 Yes.
 Google has confirmed that the Core Web Vitals are part of the page experience signals that count towards search rankings.
 The effect is biggest when competing pages have comparable content: then speed tips the balance.
+Content, relevance and authority remain more important; speed is not a substitute for a weak page.

 What happened to First Input Delay (FID)?